celo-org/celo-monorepo/packages/phone-number-privacy/signer/docs/deploy-on-aws.md

 ### Running the Signer on Fargate

 ECS Fargate is a container execution service provided by AWS.
 It allows to manage containers without managing hosts or virtual machines.
+Alternatively the signer service can be run using any other service that allows to run containers, such as EC2 or EKS.
+In the case of EC2, you will need to install docker, configure the instance profile and follow the documentation from [the signer readme](https://github.com/celo-org/celo-monorepo/tree/master/packages/phone-number-privacy/signer).

 1. Create the service-linked role.
 If it is the first time you run ECS on your account you will need to run this command.